phistep/VHSh/README.md

 - [x] define defaults and ranges in uniform definition as comment
 - [x] MIDI controller support
 - [x] select different shaders
-- [-] save and load different presets
+- [x] save and load different presets
-  - comment section at top of file, `///`
-  - shader metadata definitions as co
-  - separate by `///// Name` (optional)
-- [ ] write current values to file
+- [x] write current values to file
+- [ ] re-parse metadata on reload
 - [ ] 60fps cap / fps counter
 - [ ] show or hide the controls
+- [ ] imgui display shader compile errors
 - [ ] `<log>` widget modifyer
 - [ ] widget size and close button
 - [ ] remember window position
-- [ ] re-parse metadata on reload
-- [ ] imgui display shader compile errors
-- [ ] autosave and restore uniform values, have a reset button
+- [ ] autosave and restore uniform values
+- [ ] `#include`s, or at least one stdlib in preamble, or pass libs
-- [ ] vec3 input method: select dim with S/M/R buttons, then use the slider
+- [ ] vec3 input method:
+      - select dim with S/M/R buttons, then use the slider
+      - auto assign n sucessor ids as well
+      - have the user assign multiple `#1,#2,#3
 - [ ] fix `t` as uniform name doesn't generate ui
 - [ ] bug uniform parsing when float `=0.0`
 - [ ] limit resolution and upscale